Tips for Building Fluent Readers

 I use these fabulous reading strategies shown above.
 I print them on different colored paper, and put them on a ring.
 I have posters hanging in the classroom, and each student has a mini-set in a special “Strategy Folder” in his/her desk.

-3. Understand that comprehension is equally important when practicing fluency.
+3. Understand that comprehension is equally important when practicing reading fluency.

-Here are some of the responses from the teachers in the Education to the Core Facebook Group!
+Here are some of the responses from the teachers in our AMAZING Primary Teacher Facebook Group!
 These teachers never cease to amaze me with their up-to-date strategies.
 Read on for some of their amazing strategies from classrooms around the world!

 4. “I use short silly sentence flash cards to practice fluency during whole group in kindergarten.
 We also learn strategies, “Does that sound right?”
 “Get your mouth ready.”
 “Try that again.”
 When working in small groups.